 Reimbursement eligibility is limited to six (6) credit hours per semester and 12 credit hours per academic year; the academic year runs from Fall semester through the following summer semesters.

-Employees pursuing a doctorate must submit an education plan upon enrolling at the initial request for tuition reimbursement.
-The plan must indicate coursework to be taken and required dissertation hours.
-No dissertation coursework will be reimbursed if repeated beyond the educational plan.

 Tuition reimbursement approval will be revoked if the employee terminates employment with the College or is terminated before completion (grade distribution) of the course.